Magister Operis · Financial Knowledgebase

-Typically if a seller is looking for POF upfront before evidencing ownership of anything…the same so-called "seller" historically doesn’t own anything no matter how loudly they and their often complementary brain-washed brokers protest.
+Typically if a seller is looking for POF upfront before evidencing ownership of anything…the same purported seller historically doesn’t own anything however firmly they or their brokers insist otherwise.

 SEASONED/REGISTERED/ISSUED PAPER

-A legitimate seller of issued/registered paper shouldn’t have any problems evidencing ownship of the amount of paper the seller says they own and have a right to sell.
+A legitimate seller of issued/registered paper shouldn’t have any problems evidencing ownership of the amount of paper the seller says they own and have a right to sell.

 Evidence of ownership can often be as simple as evidence of one and/or a combination of the following: